Project Governance: Pillars, Roles, Principles, and Components

 • Approving the project management plan,

-• Communicating expectations,
+• Communicating expectations, and

-• Making investment decisions, etc.
+• Making investment decisions.

-Role #3: Project management office (PMO)
+Project management office (PMO)

-Normally, it provides support to project managers, but sometimes, the PMO can directly manage one or more projects.
+In regular circumstances, it provides support to project managers, but sometimes, the PMO can directly manage one or more projects.

-Role #4: Project manager
+Project manager

-The project manager’s role is to manage day-to-day project tasks following the project governance plan.
+Project managers are responsible for managing day-to-day project tasks and their deliverables following the project governance plan.

 💡 Plaky Pro Tip

-What are the key project governance components?
+8 key project governance components

 1. Governance models,